sagi21805/LearnixOS-Book/src/ch02-02-entering-protected-mode.md

     // The segment is the offset in the global descriptor table
     // which for the code segment is 0x10 (For readability, added an enum)
     //
-    // The `next_stage` is the address of the next stage.
+    // The `next_stage` is the address of the next stage
+    // which is a variable in the constants.
+    //
-    // This is a variable in our constants that I want you to think what is should be
+    // I want to think for yourselves what it value should be.
-    // as always, the answer, or the var that I chose, will be in the Walkthrough asm!(
+    // As always, the answer, i.e var that I chose, will be in the Walkthrough asm!(
         "jmp ${section}, ${next_stage}",
         section = const Sections::KernelCode as u8,